adrianjhpc/cirrus-website/about/hardware.md

 20-core Intel Xeon Gold 6248 (Cascade Lake) series processors.
 Each of the cores in these processors support 2 hardware threads (Hyperthreads), which are enabled by default.
 The nodes also each contain four NVIDIA Tesla V100-SXM2-16GN (Volta) GPU accelerators connected to the host processors and each other via PCIe.
+These GPU compute nodes provide a total of 144 GPU accelerators and 1440 CPU cores.

 There are also two Cirrus GPU compute nodes which each contain two 2.4 GHz, 20-core Intel Xeon Gold 6148 (Skylake) series processors.
 Each of the cores in these processors support 2 hardware threads (Hyperthreads), which are enabled by default.
 The nodes also each contain four NVIDIA Tesla V100-SXM2-16GB (Volta) GPU acclerators connected to the host processors and each other via PCIe.
+These GPU compute nodes provide a total of 8 GPU accelerators and 80 CPU cores.

 All of the GPU compute nodes on Cirrus have 384 GB of main memory shared between the two processors.
 The memory is arranged in a non-uniform access (NUMA) form: